-With so many homes for sale in Maidenhead at any time, the need for a thorough and comprehensive marketing plan is as important now as it has ever been.
+With so many homes for sale in Maidenhead at any time, the need for a thorough marketing plan is as important now as it has ever been.
 You will also need to set a competitive initial asking price for your home.
 Use the information and guidance in this property guide to help you make the best possible decisions during the house selling process.

 Set a realistic and competitive asking price when selling houses in Maidenhead

 Maidenhead house prices are already high, but they are set to soar further between now and 2020.
 The continuing exodus of affluent professionals from London will drive property values upwards in towns such as Maidenhead.
 The town will also benefit greatly from the opening of a new Crossrail station.
 According to a report on the Telegraph website, Maidenhead is expected to be one of the UK’s top seven areas for house price growth between now and the end of the decade.
 However, after the last house price crash in 2008, buyers are very wary about paying over the odds for a property.
 They are now likely to be patient when it comes to searching for value, so your initial asking price needs to reflect a little value – without permanently devaluing your home.